MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/user-reviews.md

 ---
-title: Reply to user reviews on your extension
+title: Respond to user reviews about your extension
 description: Developers can view their Microsoft Edge extension’s reviews and ratings and respond to user reviews from the Partner Center dashboard.
 author: MSEdgeTeam
 ms.author: msedgedevrel